hugger-beep/bedrock_guardrail/README.md

-# Comprehensive Bedrock Guardrails - Engineering Guide
+# Sample Bedrock Guardrails - Engineering Guide

-## Overview - This is a sample
+## Overview

 This CloudFormation template deploys **13 specialized Bedrock Guardrails** for comprehensive AI security and compliance.
 Each guardrail targets specific threat vectors and use cases.